art sales and leasing

 UVM Medical Center

 The University of Vermont Medical Center, located at 111 Colchester Avenue, has been exhibiting and purchasing the work of Vermont artists on the main medical center campus in various locations for many years, thanks to its ongoing partnership with Burlington City Arts.
-Rotating artwork can be found in the West Pavilion 3 (Blue Path), Smith Patrick Hub 3, McClure 4, Breast Care Center, and Healing Garden.
+Rotating artwork can be found in the West Pavilion 3 (Blue Path), Smith Patrick Hub 3, McClure 4, Breast Care Center, Hematology-Oncology and Healing Garden.
 Permanent artwork is also on display throughout the hospital.
-Current exhibitions are on view through January 2025.
+Current exhibitions are on view through January 2026

-Kathleen Fleming, mixed media on panel (Breast Care Center)
+Matt Larson, mixed media (Breast Care Center)

 Current Exhibition (expand/collapse)